Michigan Homeowners Insurance: Coverage, Cost, and Guide

 Coverage G: Property of Others

-Some homeowners policies also include limited protection for accidental physical damage you cause to the property of others.
+Some homeowners’ policies also include limited protection for accidental physical damage you cause to others’ property.

 What Kinds of Things Does Homeowners Insurance Cover?

-A standard homeowners policy often covers damage caused by events such as fire, lightning, wind, hail, theft, vandalism, falling objects, smoke, and certain types of accidental water damage, depending on the form of the policy.
+A standard homeowners policy often covers damage caused by events such as fire, lightning, wind, hail, theft, vandalism, falling objects, smoke, and certain types of accidental water damage, depending on the policy form.

 Many homeowners in Michigan carry an HO-3 policy, which is often considered the most common type of homeowners coverage.
 That form generally provides broader protection for the dwelling, while personal property is often covered against named perils.